Jump to

 • Fraudulent activity, including fraudulent fees, falsified trips, or submitting any false information as part of your Uber application (such as lying about your amount of driving experience)

-Again, avoiding the above is pretty easy, so we won’t go into much more detail.
 For a more detailed explanation of the above offenses and other things that can get you banned from driving for Uber, consult Uber’s Community Guidelines.

 5. Passenger Complaints

 Whenever a passenger rates an Uber ride, they also have a chance to leave comments about their experience.
-Furthermore, they can report particularly negative passenger experiences to Uber customer service.

 If passengers are repeatedly complaining about you for legitimate reasons, then Uber is going to deactivate your account.
-Can you blame them?
-They want to provide quality passenger experiences, and they shouldn’t tolerate drivers who don’t.

-Of course, there could be cases where passenger complaints are illegitimate.
 Maybe passengers are discriminating against you based on your race, gender, sexual orientation, or other protected class.

 Maybe you just had a string of bad luck where factors outside your control (traffic conditions, bad weather, technical or vehicle problems) caused riders to have a bad experience and take it out on you.